-Twenty-five years of providing investment banking services for more than 500 distressed companies in countless industries has taught me that, in most cases, industry-specific expertise is overrated.
+Twenty-five years of providing investment banking services for more than 500 distressed companies in countless industries has taught me that, in most cases, industry-specific expertise can oftentimes be overrated.
 However, it is undeniable that there is no substitute for experience when it comes to the unique sector of healthcare.
 There are countless attributes, challenges, and risks to getting deals closed and advising organizations in this space, beyond those that exist in other M&A engagements.
-Here, I attempt to highlight just a few of the special attributes of these, literally, life and death organizations, and a couple of challenges that we have found to be common to M&A in this sector.
+Below, I highlight only four of the special attributes of these life and death organizations and a couple of challenges that we have found to be common to M&A in this sector.

 Because most healthcare businesses rely on payments from CMS, insurance companies, and patients themselves rather than from B2B customers, there are unique accounts receivable and cashflow issues.
 Most reimbursements are either paid through Medicare, Medicaid, or some other payor (insurance company) that bases its reimbursement level for any service by predetermined regulatorily based rates or negotiated contractual rates that vary by provider.
 The arduous process of adjudicating the accounts receivable generated by medical coding and billing takes time and is unlike what you see in any other industry.
 Proper controls are critical.
 Failure to sufficiently document a service could lead to a claim denial and write-off.
 The timing of payments versus services rendered can create real cashflow issues.